stabjana/countries-app/README.md

 # 🌍 Countries Fullstack React Project

 This is my first real full-stack app.
 We partly built it together in our React lessons and partly I was building it at home.
 I tried to make it an adventure with a little game and eventually you get some learning expierience from it.
 You can explore countries, see real-time weather data for their capitals, play the game, and keep track of your favorites!
-Plus, secure login with Supabase authentication gives you access to protected content. 🐠🐝
+Plus, secure login with Supabase authentication gives you access to protected content and you can choose between dark and light mode. 🐠🐝

-The app is deployed here:
+You can visit the app here:

 https://countries-stabjana.onrender.com